 TGah Editor: Change the paragraph below as follows (#3898, 4209):

-Otherwise, the S1G STA shall consider the PPDU as a non-member PPDU.
+A PPDU that is not a member PPDU is a non-member PPDU.

 TGah Editor: Change the paragraph below as follows (#3899, 3029, and 3481):

-An S1G STA that has classified a PPDU as a member PPDU may additionally account for information contained in a valid MAC header from an MPDU carried in the received PPDU to differentiate between a non-member and member PPDU.
+Because the PARTIAL_AID and COLOR values obtained from received PPDUs are not globally unique, an S1G STA that has classified a PPDU as a member PPDU based on PARTIAL_AID and/or COLOR may additionally use the information contained in a valid MAC header (i.e., A1 and/or A2 fields) from an MPDU carried in the received PPDU to differentiate between a non-member and member PPDU.

 NOTE - If the PHY-RXEND.indication primitive for the received S1G PPDU contains an ERROR or FormatViolation then the S1G STA sets the EIFS as described in 9.3.7 (DCF timing relations).